Package Handling

 Pick-to-Light.
 Consisting of devices mounted on the beams or shelves in front of each pick location, the modules illuminate when an associate scans a pick order, making it visually obvious where the required products are stored.
 The devices often include alpha-numeric displays that indicate the number of items needed.
 Upon completion of the pick, the associate presses a button to confirm the task, and the process repeats until all items needed for an order have been selected.

 Voice-Directed Picking.
-These systems outfit an associate with a headset that allows them to hear and respond to pick instructions verbally.
+These automated order-picking systems outfit an associate with a headset that allows them to hear and respond to pick instructions verbally.
 The wearer notifies the system upon arrival at a pick zone, then follows prompts to pick specific items and speaks a key word that confirms the completion of each pick.
 Because a paper pick list is no longer necessary, picking productivity increases.

 Augmented Reality Smart Glasses.
 Another wearable, these devices integrate a scanner and display an indicator within the associate’s field of view that points to the location and quantity of an item required by an order.
 This removes unnecessary search time, allowing the wearer to focus solely on picking the items as indicated.